coolcsn/CsnFileManager/README.md

 1. Installation via composer is supported, simply run:
 `php composer.phar require coolcsn/csn-file-manager:dev-master`

+2. Copy the sample file-manager configuration from `./vendor/coolcsn/csn-file-manager/config/file-manager.local.php.dist` to `./config/autoload` renaming it to **file-manager.local.php**.
+Edit the file, replacing the directory path with one where you want to store the uploads.

 3. Add 'CsnFileManager' to your application configuration in `config/application.config.php`.
 An example application configuration could look like the following:

 ```